DeepCloth: Neural Garment Representation for Shape and Style Editing: Experiments

 \section{Experiments}

-In our experiments, we use CLOTH3D~\cite{CLOTH3D_2020_ECCV} as our training and testing data, which is a large scale synthetic dataset with various garment shape styles, suitable for our pipeline.
+In our experiments, we use CLOTH3D~\cite{CLOTH3D_2020_ECCV}, which is a large-scale synthetic dataset with various garment shape styles suitable for our pipeline for our training and testing data.
 We test our garment encoding module with four garment kinds: upper garments, pants, skirts, and jumpsuits.
 The animation module is tested with all these kinds of garments.
-Besides, we take BUFF Dataset~\cite{BUFF_Zhang_2017_CVPR} as input to test our garment inference module for 3D garment animation and editing from input 3D data.
+In addition, we take the BUFF Dataset~\cite{BUFF_Zhang_2017_CVPR} and Twindom Dataset (https://web.twindom.com/) as input to test our garment inference module for 3D garment animation and editing from input 3D data.

+The network structures for our CNN-based encoders, e.g., $E_P$ in \ParamNet (Sect.~5) and $E_A$ in \AnimNet (Sect.~6), are based on the ResNet-18~\cite{ResNet_He_2016_CVPR} structure.
+The decoders accordingly are six stacked up-sampling layers with convolution layers.
+The structure for our PointNet-based~\cite{PointNet_Qi_2017_CVPR} encoders $E_I^g$ and $E_I^h$ (Sect.~7) is based on PointNet structures for extracting features from point clouds.

-Besides the data preparation, with the NVIDIA GeForce GTX TITAN X GPU, the training procedure for \ParamNet takes around 50 hours, while \AnimNet and \InferNet takes 100 hours separately for each kinds of garments.
-Garment rendering results generated from the network output, together with a standard collision resolving procedure, takes around 2 seconds per human per frame with one garment.
+In addition to the data preparation, with the NVIDIA GeForce GTX TITAN X GPU, the training procedure for \ParamNet takes approximately 50 hours, while \AnimNet and \InferNet take 100 hours separately for each kind of garment.
+The garment rendering results generated from the network output, together with a standard collision resolving procedure, take approximately 2 seconds per human per frame with one garment.

-\textbf{Garment shape representation and animation.} To evaluate our garment shape representation results, Fig.~\ref{fig:exp_param} demonstrates the garment shape variations controlled by different parameters, with the PCA parameter $s_P$ varies within range of 1.0 $\sigma$.
-The results in Fig.~\ref{fig:exp_param} shows that we can perform plausible garment shape variation from long-sleeve shirts to short-sleeve T-shirts, from front-closing T-shirts to front-opening T-shirts, from long pants to shorts, and from long dresses to short skirts.
-Which clarifies our method for a more general garment shape representation model than TailorNet~\cite{TailorNet_Patel_2020_CVPR}.
-Also, as demonstrated in Fig.~\ref{fig:exp_shape}, given different garment styles and different body shapes, we can generate clothed human animation results, which makes our framework capable of representing garment shape under various human shape, poses and garment styles.
+\textbf{Garment shape representation and animation.} To evaluate our garment shape representation results, Fig.~\ref{fig:exp_param} demonstrates the garment shape variations controlled by different parameters, with the PCA parameter $s_P$ varying within the range of 1.0 $\sigma$.
+The results in Fig.~\ref{fig:exp_param} show that we can perform plausible garment shape variation from long-sleeve shirts to short-sleeve T-shirts, from front-closing T-shirts to front-opening T-shirts, from long pants to shorts, and from long dresses to short skirts, which clarifies that our method provides a more general garment shape representation model than TailorNet~\cite{TailorNet_Patel_2020_CVPR}.
+Additionally, as demonstrated in Fig.~\ref{fig:exp_shape}, given different garment styles and different body shapes, we can generate clothed human animation results, which makes our framework capable of representing garment shapes under various human shapes, poses and garment styles.